ArcherInfotechInhouseTraining/ArI_Android_Projects/Batch 1/Pooja/README.md

-###Archer InfoTech - Online Classes App

-###Project Overview

-The Archer InfoTech app is designed to offer users a comprehensive platform for exploring various online programming and web development courses.
-Users can easily browse course details, manage their profiles, enroll in classes, and process secure payments.
-This application leverages Firebase for real-time database management and user authentication, alongside SQLite for local data storage.

-###Key Features
-Homepage: A user-friendly interface displaying a variety of courses, including:

-C
-C++
-Java
-Web Development
-HTML
-CSS
-JavaScript
-C#

-Admission Page: Users can enroll in courses by filling out the necessary details.

-Profile Page: Manage and update user profile information.

-Payment Page: Facilitates secure payment processing for course registrations.

-Firebase Integration: Handles user authentication and manages online databases for user data and payment processing.

-SQLite Database: Ensures local data storage for offline access and rapid data retrieval.

-###Tech Stack
-Programming Language: Java

-Databases:
-Firebase Realtime Database: Manages user data and payment transactions.
-SQLite: Provides local data storage for offline access.

-Authentication: Firebase Authentication

-###Database Structure

-Firebase
-User Data: Stores user profiles and course enrollments.
-Payments: Manages transactions related to course payments.

-SQLite
-Courses Table:

-course_id (INTEGER, Primary Key): Unique identifier for each course. course_name (TEXT): Name of the course. description (TEXT): Brief description of the course. duration (TEXT): Duration of the course.

-User Info Table:
-user_id (INTEGER, Primary Key): Unique identifier for each user. name (TEXT): User's name. email (TEXT): User's email address. course_id (INTEGER, Foreign Key): Identifier for the course the user is enrolled in.
+# ArI_Android_Projects
+## Archer InfoTech - Online Classes App
+### Project Overview
+- Archer InfoTech is an Android app designed to provide users with information on a variety of online programming and web development courses.
+Users can explore course - details, manage their profiles, register for classes, and make secure payments.
+The app integrates Firebase for real-time database management and user authentication, - while also utilizing SQLite for local data storage.

+### Features
+- Homepage: Displays details of courses, including C, C++, Java, Web Development, HTML, CSS, JavaScript, and C#.
+- Admission Page: Allows users to enroll in courses by providing necessary details.
+- Profile Page: Users can manage their profile information.
+- Payment Page: Enables users to make secure payments for course enrollment.
+- Firebase Integration: Handles user authentication, online database management, and payment processing.
+- SQLite Database: Provides local data storage for offline access and faster data retrieval.
+- Tech Stack
+- Programming Language: Java
+- Databases:
+- Firebase Realtime Database: Manages user data and payments.
+- SQLite: Stores local data for offline access.
+- Authentication: Firebase Authentication

+### Database Structure
+#### Firebase
+- User Data: Stores user information, profiles, and course enrollments.
+- Payments: Manages user transactions for course payments.
+#### SQLite
+- Courses Table:
+- course_id (INTEGER, Primary Key) - Unique ID for each course.
+- course_name (TEXT) - Name of the course.
+- description (TEXT) - Description of the course.
+- duration (TEXT) - Duration of the course.
+- User Info Table:
+- user_id (INTEGER, Primary Key) - Unique ID for each user.
+- name (TEXT) - Name of the user.
+- email (TEXT) - Email address of the user.
+- course_id (INTEGER, Foreign Key) - ID of the course the user is enrolled in.